theandrewbailey/gram/README.md

 		* The HTTPS certificate is self signed.
 It's OK to ignore that error.
 		* You should see a configuration page with lots of text boxes.
 	1. If you have a backup, upload it at the bottom of the page at "Have a backup?", and skip the rest of this.
+		* If you're trying out Gram (on a machine that isn't connected to the open internet), try importing the example site `GramExampleImport_v11_3.zip` here.
 	1. Set passwords for administrative tasks (YOU MUST CHANGE THESE):
 		* admin_editPosts
 			* Enter this at /adminLogin to add and edit posts, list all articles and comments posted, and delete comments.